The new Yacht-Master

-All new is the Oysterflex bracelet that offers the robustness of a metal bracelet, without sacrificing the comfort and flexibility of rubber strap.
-At its cores is a superelastic metal blade over molded with high performance rubber.
-The bracelet connects to the case and claps by a flexible titanium and nickel alloy blade.
+All-new is the Oysterflex bracelet that offers the robustness of a metal bracelet, without sacrificing the comfort and flexibility of a rubber strap.
+At its cores is a superelastic metal blade over-molded with high-performance rubber.
+The bracelet connects to the case and clasp by a flexible titanium and nickel alloy blade.
 Further, the bracelet has a patented “longitudinal cushion system” that stabilizes the watch on the wrist for enhanced comfort.

 The contrast between the polished rose gold, matte be black bezel and polished numerals make for a very pleasing combination.
 And the Oysterflex bracelet is something you never knew you needed, but once you try one, you will never want any other rubber bracelet.

 Finally, the option to choose between a 37 mm or 40 mm case is something we hope to see more of at Rolex, and across the industry, as it offers consumers with different wrist sizes the ability to select a watch that is more precisely proportioned to their wrist.